 The Vice President for Student Affairs is the chief administrator for handing the disciplinary procedures for the college.
-Mandatory counseling through the Counseling Center and the Haven and AlcoholEdu courses have been included as sanction options when the hearing panel is rendering a decision.
+Mandatory counseling through alcohol education courses have been included as sanction options when the hearing panel is rendering a decision.

 Disciplinary Hearing Results FY2018

 Type of Hearings Number of Students Community Service and/or Restitution Probation Suspended Expelled No Findings

 Alcohol 0 0 0 0 0 0

 Drugs 0 0 0 0 0 0